-- 17. The primary aim of pest management should not be to eradicate all organisms, but to manage "pests," including insect pests, diseases, and weeds that may negatively affect plantation crops so that they remain at levels beneath an economically and environmentally damaging threshold.
-Pests should be managed through a process of integrated pest management (IPM)11 that combines chemical and non-chemical approaches to minimize pest impact, while also minimizing the impact of such measures on the environment.
+17. The primary aim of pest management should not be to eradicate all organisms, but to manage "pests," including insect pests, diseases, and weeds that may negatively affect annual crops so that they remain at levels beneath an economically damaging threshold.
+Pests should be managed through a process of integrated pest management (IPM)9 that combines chemical and non-chemical approaches to minimize pest impact, while also minimizing the impact of such measures on the environment.
 Pesticides should be used only to the extent necessary under an IPM and integrated vector management (IVM) approach, and only after other pest management practices have either failed or proven inefficient.
-The following steps should be considered and documented in an integrated pest/vector management plan: - Identify the main pests affecting crops in the region, assess the risks to the operation, and determine whether a strategy and capacity is in place. - Where possible, apply early-warning mechanisms for pests and diseases (i.e., pest and disease forecasting techniques). - Select resistant varieties and use the cultural and biological control of pests, diseases, and weeds to minimize dependence on pesticide (chemical) control options.
-An effective IPM regime should: - Identify and assess pests, threshold levels, and control options (including those listed below), as well as risks associated with these control options. - Rotate crops to reduce the presence of insects, disease, or weeds in the soil or crop ecosystems. - Support beneficial bio-control organisms-such as insects, birds, mites, and microbial agents-to perform biological control of pests (e.g., by providing a favorable habitat, such as bushes for nesting sites and other original vegetation that can house pest predators and parasites). - o Favor manual, mechanical weed control and/or selective weeding. - Use animals to graze areas and manage plant coverage.
+The following steps should be considered and documented in an integrated pest/vector management plan:

+- Identify the main pests affecting crops in the region, assess the risks to the operation, and determine whether a strategy and capacity are in place to control them. - Where possible, apply early-warning mechanisms for pests and diseases (i.e., pest and disease forecasting techniques). - Select resistant varieties and use the cultural and biological control of pests, diseases, and weeds to minimize dependence on pesticide (chemical) control options.
+An effective IPM regime should: - Identify and assess pests, threshold levels, and control options (including those listed below), as well as risks associated with these control options. - Rotate crops to reduce the presence of insects, disease, or weeds in the soil or crop ecosystems. - Support beneficial bio-control organisms-such as insects, birds, mites, and microbial agents-to perform biological control of pests (e.g., by providing a favorable habitat, such as bushes for nesting sites and other original vegetation that can house pest predators and parasites). - Favor manual, mechanical weed control and/or selective weeding. - Consider using mechanical controls-such as traps, barriers, light, and sound-to kill, relocate, or repel pests. - o Use pesticides to complement these approaches, not replace them. - Prior to procuring any pesticide, assess the nature and degree of associated risks and effectiveness, taking into account the proposed use and the intended users.